Meet the department

 Component 1: Exploring the Arts – studying the industry, engaging in activities and events, meeting practitioners and taking part in and leading workshops (30% and assessed by teacher)

-Component 2: Developing skills and techniques in the Performing Arts – creating and performing an original piece within the context of DANCE (30% and assessed by teacher)
+Component 2: Developing skills and techniques in the Performing Arts – creating and performing an original piece within the context of Dance or Production (30% and assessed by teacher)

 Component 3: Set task – performing to a brief/stimulus set by Pearson under supervised conditions over an allotted period of time (40% and externally assessed)